 3. Use a theme

-It is a wise with any storytelling to use a theme so that the story flows from one to another.
-For example – a persons love of animals can start with stories about the strays they found whilst a child to opening up their own veterinary practice.
-By having a theme, this shows the pathway the person took in their life to achieve their goals.
+It is wise with any storytelling to use a theme so that the story flows.
+For example – a person’s love of animals can start with stories about the strays they found as a child and how that that led them to opening up their own veterinary practice.
+A theme shows the pathway the person took in their life to achieve their goals.

 4. Organise your notes

-Once you have all your stories, put them in chronological order so that the stories flow from when he person was young to old.
-We suggest placing short notes of these stories in point form then elaborating on each point to tell the story.
+Once you have all your stories, put them in chronological order so that the stories flow from when the person was young and across their life.

-When doing any form of writing it is wise to break it into parts – introduction, body, conclusion.
+When doing any form of writing, break it into parts – introduction, body, conclusion.

 If you still feel that you are unable to write the eulogy, or feel afraid of public speaking, staff at Sylvan’s are able to help you with this.
-Philip J. McCormack has made himself available to help those who are struggling with the task of writing and presenting.
-For his contact details, please give us a call on (07) 3812 4000 and we are more than happy to pass on this information.
+Give us a call on (07) 3812 4000 and we are more than happy to help.